Graduating with Honors for Film and Media Majors

 A copy of your completed project and signed by the advisor must be filed with the Policy and Curriculum Committee by the end of the semester or honors status will not be granted.
 It should be left in the mailbox of the Curriculum Committee Chair.

-2-FILMP 451/MEDP 401.75 Film & Video Production Seminar (two semesters, via application available on the web and in the department office).
+2-FILMP 451/MEDP 401.75 Film & Video Production Seminar (two semesters, via application to the professor teaching the course).
 Students must take both semesters of this course and receive an A in both in order to graduate with honors.
 One semester projects are not eligible.
 Note: Students who do not otherwise qualify for honors may still take this course as a capstone rather than as one for honors.
+Students who pass the course and receive a grade of A- or below will still receive elective credit for the course

 3-FILM/MEDIA 499 Film and Video Seminar (Analytical, via application to the instructor of the course).
 This intensive film or media studies seminar (one semester long) is for the pursuit of more rigorous academic and scholarly work.
 Course only offered periodically.
 Please check the schedule for availability.